 There you have it—we’ve discussed the building blocks to help you secure a job or work placement as a university student.

-In summary, here are the keys to making an effective CV as a university student:
+In summary, here are the keys to creating an effective CV as a university student:

-• Your education section is your opportunity to highlight courses you’ve completed that will persuade the hiring manager you have the right skills for the job.
+- Your education section is your opportunity to highlight courses you’ve completed that will persuade the hiring manager you have the right skills for the role.

 Just remember, it does get easier once you’ve gained some experience.
-We can’t wait to see where you’ll end up!
+We can’t wait to see where you’ll go!

 University Student CV FAQs

-Read through the job description until you understand what the employer is looking for.
-You will find keywords, skills, and qualifications that describe the ideal candidate as you read.
+Read through the job description until you understand what the employer seeks.
+You will find keywords, skills, and qualifications that describe the best-fit candidate as you read.
 Now, you should tailor your piece to meet those expectations.

-You’re a university student, and a lack of work experience shouldn’t be a worry.
-You already have more to offer than you might realise: your internships, projects, volunteering, charity work, and sports can all add value to your potential.
+You’re a college student, and lack of work experience shouldn’t give you a hard time.
+You already have more to offer than you think: your internships, projects, volunteer activities, charity work, and sports can add value to your potential.

-All you need to do is demonstrate the transferable skills from each of those experiences.
-Show what you learned and how you can apply it to the job you’re applying for.
+All you have to do is to demonstrate transferable skills from each of those experiences.
+Show what you learned and how you can use it in the job you’re applying for.

-Your coursework can also make up for your lack of specific job experience.
-Demonstrating your competencies in software such as QuickBooks, HubSpot, and Excel can also help bridge the gap.
+Your coursework can also compensate for your lack of specific job experience.
+Showing the competencies in software such as QuickBooks, HubSpot, and Excel can also fill the gap.

-For a university student’s CV, highlight your professional ambitions, relevant experiences, and transferable skills gained from practical activities, coursework, and voluntary work.
-Allow the hiring manager to sense your passion for the industry and your general understanding of how things operate, and the job will be yours.
-Additionally, including a career objective will explain why you deserve the job more than anyone else.
+For a university student’s CV, highlight your professional aspirations, relevant experiences, and transferable skills gained from practical activities, coursework, and voluntary work.
+Allow the hiring manager to sense your enthusiasm for the industry and your general understanding of how things operate, and the job will be yours.
+Additionally, including a career objective will clarify why you are the best candidate for the position.